 To start off this new chapter, I’m doing something very exciting and, some may say, pretty daring.
 I am working on launching my own online business.
 Between my university degrees, jobs and internships, and through my hobby of travel blogging, I’ve learned quite a bit about website/blog design and management, social media management, basic graphic design, and online marketing.
 Since being home, I’ve thrown myself into several online courses to improve and refine these skills even further.
 And later this month, I will be launching a website for my new service-based online business.
 I am so excited to see where this next adventure will take me!

 And of course travel is another major passion of mine as well.
 In addition to my business website I mentioned above, I will be launching a business section to this website.
-I love writing about all things travel-related and plan to start pitching some travel articles to different publications.
+I love writing about all things travel-related and plan to start pitching some travel articles to different publications and art galleries, so at the be beginning I’ll be using a marketing agency called DIVISA to help me out with the site.
 Travel planning is another thing I love.
 Whenever family and friends are planning a big holiday, I’m the one they go to for advice and recommendations on what to do, where to stay, and how to find the best flight deals.
 So many people have told me “You’re so good at planning trips!
 This is what you should be doing for work!”
 So in addition to travel writing, I will also be offering trip planning and travel agent services!

 Everything is still a work in progress at the moment, but by the end of the summer, I am planning to be a fully up-and-running solopreneur!
 Of course I have moments when I doubt myself and wonder if I’m crazy to go the solopreneur route rather than find a stable job.
 But then I remember all the things I’m passionate about, which would make this lifestyle perfect for me.
 Being a solopreneur will open up so many doors for me to live abroad and travel as often as I want.
 I’ll work remotely and have the freedom to design my own schedule.